utahplt/ifT-benchmark/ArtifactREADME.md

 # Artifact Evaluation for "If-T: A Benchmark for Type Narrowing"

+The URL to the artifact repository: https://github.com/utahplt/ifT-benchmark/tree/41c227d9d8ed279de9823d83750d9ad09e03282a

+The commit hash of the artifact: 41c227d9d8ed279de9823d83750d9ad09e03282a

+The most recent version of the paper is submitted along with this artifact on EasyChair.

 This document provides instructions for evaluating the artifact associated with the paper "If-T: A Benchmark for Type Narrowing".
 The artifact consists of the If-T benchmark suite, implementations for five type checkers (Typed Racket, TypeScript, Flow, mypy, Pyright), and scripts to run the benchmarks and collect results.

 ## Getting Started Guide